Yfyangd/yfyangd.github.io/_teaching/2024-09-01-fall-teaching-2.md

 ## Grading
 * Assignments (30%): Including programming assignments, literature review reports, etc.
-* Midterm Report (20%): Students are required to select a computer vision-related paper from the past three years and write a research report.
-Additional points will be awarded if the report includes a demo and technical implementation.
+* Midterm Report (20%): Students need to select a AI-related paper from the past three years and write a research report.
+The report should include Background, Motivation, Proposed Method, Result, and Personal Reflection.
+Additional points will be awarded for including a demo and technical implementation in the report.
-* Final Project (40%): Students must choose a computer vision-related topic and produce both a research report and a practical implementation project.
-The grading criteria include a clear understanding of the problem, the innovation and practicality of the solution, and the completeness and effectiveness of the technical implementation.
+* Final Project (40%): Including project presentation, and final project report.
+Students are required to select a AI-related topic, develop a proposal, and undertake an implementation project.
+The evaluation criteria encompass a thorough comprehension of the problem, innovation, practicality of the solution, completeness, and performance of the technical implementation.
+Additional credit will be awarded for incorporating a demo and technical implementation.
 * Class Participation (10%): Class Participation.
 * For each absence during roll call:-1 for the final grade.